-Here’s 3 great Phoenix landscaping plants that add perennial color to your yard.
+Here’s three great Phoenix landscaping plants that add perennial color to your yard.
 They are all easy to grow in our climate, and sure to be a hit with fans of pink hues.
+Blooms for all seasons!

 1 Tall, willowy bloom stems strewn with elongated trumpet florets, Beardtongue is familiar to many who pay attention to Phoenix landscaping plants.
 There are several families of this plant found in landscapes around the valley.
 Parry’s Penstemon (Penstemon parryi) and Desert Penstemon (Penstemon pseudospectabilis) are similar, yet different.
 Parry’s (shown above) gets taller, and has lighter flowers.
 The shorter Desert cousin bears rich rose pink blooms, almost magenta in depth, and is a bushier looking with the bloomscapes not rising as far above the foliage.